vpython/vpython-jupyter/README.md

     Right button drag or Ctrl-drag to rotate "camera" to view scene.
     To zoom, drag with middle button or Alt/Option depressed, or use scroll wheel.
          On a two-button mouse, middle is left + right.
-    Touch screen: pinch/extend to zoom, swipe or two-finger rotate.""")
+    Touch screen: pinch/extend to zoom, swipe or two-finger rotate.